kwj/project-euler/doc/README.md

 # Notes on Project Euler

 These documents are intended to be read on github.com.
-This is because some of the documents are written using LaTeX format.
+This is because some of the documents are written by LaTeX format to display mathematical expressions by MathJax.

 Japanese version is [here](./README_ja.md).